ElrikGroupCo/docs-flightsayer/flight_status.md

             + cancelled (boolean, required) - true if the flight has been cancelled
             + source (RealtimeStatusSource, required) - indicates source of the real time data.
             + last_updated (timestamp, required) - time at which this real time status was most recently updated
+        + weather (object, optional) - weather information for the origin and destination airports.
+            + origin (WeatherForecast, required) - weather forecast at origin airport at time of departure, or on departure day (as available)
+            + destination (WeatherForecast, required) - weather forecast at destination airport at time of arrival, or on arrival day (whichever is available)
         + inbound (FlightStatus, optional) - flight status for the incoming flight

     + Body